Apex Legends: 2025 Parent Guide

 - Include time students spend on social media talking about the game or watching others play (Learn more about these popular gaming social media apps: Discord and Twitch)

-- If playing on a console, set up the parental control features through the game or gaming system.
-View these resources for specific recommendations on different devices:
+- Set up the parental control features through the game or gaming system

 - Encourage younger students to only join squads with friends, instead of random strangers